 Outdoor signs are extremely important for businesses.
 They are used to reinforce branding, promote products and services, or advertise sales and promotions on roadside billboards.
 Businesses have traditionally used static outdoor signage made up of printed materials and painted signs.
 More recently, advances in print technologies have introduced a range of new materials that can be installed virtually anywhere, and many of these signs can be backlit for night viewing.

 The technology behind LED panels is constantly improving.
 The old pixel board technology has given way to fine dot-pitch LED curtains, and the latest generations of panels can render images at amazing resolutions.
-Current generation LED technologies support full color, full motion images, and many panels can be used in daylight, making them suitable for many types of applications.
+Current generation LED technologies support full color, and full motion images and many panels can be used in daylight, making them suitable for many types of applications.

 Older LED panels were adequate when viewed from a distance, but the image quickly deteriorated as you moved closer.
 In fact, it’s still an issue today with many low-cost panels.

 Today’s high-end LED panels can be viewed up close, and still deliver stunning images.
 It’s why we see a growing number of these panels used inside.
 Many top-of-the-line panels even compete with traditional video wall displays.

 LED panels aren’t the only type of digital display you can use outdoors.
 Many commercial and consumer-grade TV manufacturers offer a range of weather and tamper-proof, high-brightness displays.
 These displays may look like interior LED TVs but they are specially designed for outdoor digital signage applications.

 Not so long ago, installing a LED display outdoors required big, expensive enclosures.
 Nowadays, you can buy weatherproof outdoor digital signage displays that look almost like a regular TV and doesn’t require an enclosure.
 Some even offer “graffiti-proof” glass for added protection.